 First welcome, then reinkommen

 Like every guest, I am greeted with the traditional, solemn welcome ceremony, the Whakatau, before I enter his house.
 Hones wife Judy stands at the entrance of the house and sings.
-Over her jeans, she has pulled a skirt for the ceremony, to cover her legs and thus to recognize as a woman.
+She pulled a skirt over her jeans for the ceremony to cover her legs and make herself known as a woman.
 Because women who show their legs are in the Maori tradition like men - and would be treated like that, we explained to Hone.

 Judy calls her and my ancestors, who travel in the Maori philosophy always and everywhere with one.
 She asks whether I am peaceful or not.
 Finally, I am welcomed and answered in my own language.
 It follows the traditional Maori greeting, pressing together nose and forehead.
 Now I can enter the house.

 House conversion in only 5 days

 Then it will be very convenient: In short, Hone tells me proudly, he wants to renovate his house from scratch.
 Right doors in all rooms instead of, as currently, curtains for separation, also in the toilet.
 One more floor, so that in the future guests will not have to sleep in the garage on the floor.

 A staircase and a porch.
 And a real kitchen.
 The house renovation should only take five days: Then the whole family comes, everyone camps in the garden and rebuilds the house: I doubt whether that is a little short, I ask.
 “No,” Hone says, “everyone comes to help.
 And he promises to post photos of it at Facebook adjust.
 To date I haven't found any.